-I worked at National Association of County and City Health Officials (NACCHO) full-time (More than a year)
+I have been working at National Association of County and City Health Officials (NACCHO) full-time (More than a year)

 Advice to Management

 I applied online.
-The process took 2 weeks.
 I interviewed at National Association of County and City Health Officials (NACCHO) (Washington, DC).

 Let us know if we're missing any workplace or industry recognition –